Connect with others who understand.

 What Causes Hemoptysis in Lung Cancer?

-In some cases, a person with lung cancer may start to cough up blood if a tumor in the lungs’ structures has damaged surrounding blood vessels.
+In some cases, a person with lung cancer may cough up blood if a tumor in the lungs’ structures has damaged surrounding blood vessels.
 The most common cause of coughing up blood is bronchiectasis — damage and widening of the airways.

-Hemoptysis in Small-Cell Lung Cancer
+Hemoptysis in Small Cell Lung Cancer

 Hemoptysis in Non-Small Cell Lung Cancer

 One study published in the European Respiratory Journal looked at hemoptysis in people with NSCLC.
-It found that in 52 percent of cases, coughing up blood was related to the bronchial arteries.
+It found that in 52 percent of cases, coughing up blood was related to damage in the bronchial arteries.
 Hemoptysis was found to be related to the bronchial arteries in 82 percent of severe cases.

 Hemoptysis After Diagnostic Tests